How-to guides

 Monitoring

-You can view the Cloud Functions usage information of the selected resource on the Function List page.
+Function List page lets you view the Cloud Functions usage information for the selected resource.

 | Category | Detailed description |